andyfreed/ethics-workshop/README.md

 - React with TypeScript
 - Express.js backend
-- Supabase database integration
+- Supabase for database and authentication
-- Drizzle ORM for database operations
+- Tailwind CSS for styling
-- PostgreSQL database
 - ShadCN UI components
-- TailwindCSS for styling
 - React Query for data fetching
 - React Hook Form for form management
 - Zod for validation